 The City has 66 city parks and many open spaces maintained by licensed landscape contractors.
-City parks range from two-acre neighborhood sites to 64-acre community parks.
-City parks offer a wide range of activities – from picnic areas, game courts, swimming pools, ball diamonds, soccer fields, tot lots, fountains, tennis courts, and more.
-View the Parks Map for additional information and park locations.
+City parks range from two-acre neighborhood sites to 64-acre community parks with a wide range of activities – from picnic areas, game courts, swimming pools, ball diamonds, soccer fields, tot lots, fountains, tennis courts, and more.

 About half of the City parks have restroom facilities.
 Some larger sites have community centers and others have larger complexes, such as Oak Park's Billy Hebert Field and Pixie Woods at Louis Park.

 Victory Park irrigation water supply system is broken.
 Estimated time for repairs has not been determined.
 Water pressure is low, so sprinklers will water one zone at a time around the clock, day and night.
 There will continue to be dry areas that cannot be reached with low pressure.

 The water supply to the ponds in front of the Haggin Museum may occasionally be low until repairs to the park irrigation water supply system have been completed.

 Thank you for your patience.
 For more information, please contact the Community Relations Officer at (209) 937-8827.
 For tree issues or other repairs needed, please contact the Municipal Service Center at (209) 937-8341.

 Parks maintenance includes regularly scheduled mowing, edging, shrub trimming, fertilizing, litter/trash collection, graffiti abatement, weed control, minor tree work and turf aeration.
 For parks with restrooms or play equipment, the contractor also provides janitorial cleaning and play equipment inspection.